 Glamping at Flamingo in Everglades National Park

-Flamingo, located on the end of the road through Everglades National Park, is so far from everything else that it is hard to experience it without an overnight stay, but not everybody is equipped to camp or desires to.
-Motel rooms and cabins were once located here, but were destroyed in Hurricane Wilma in 2005.
+Flamingo, located on the end of the road through Everglades National Park, is so far from everything else that it is hard to experience it without an overnight stay.

-The eco-tents were added in 2019, the first phase of the concessionaire’s re-development of Flamingo, which will include new cabins and a restaurant opening in 2023.
+The eco-tents were added in 2019, the first phase of the concessionaire’s re-development of Flamingo, which now includes a lodge and restaurant that opened at the end of 2023.

 These eco-tents have a stunning location overlooking the birds and beauty of Florida Bay.
-The spacious tents are bigger than most others (186 square feet) and have the advantage of being built on platforms connected by a walkway embedded with soft solar lights.
+The spacious tents are big (186 square feet) and have the advantage of being built on platforms connected by a walkway embedded with soft solar lights.
 Tents have queen beds or two double beds, linens, electricity, a fan and covered porch decks.
 They are beauties!
 (They do not offer any heating or cooling units and are not kitted out with luxury touches like chandeliers.)

 Where they fall short is in the bath house and the provisions for food.
 The bath house is a bit of a walk and when you get there, it’s not particularly glamorous.
 The eco-tents do not have a picnic table and grill nearby.
 The only place to prepare your food is near the parking area and bath house, where there is a cluster of tables and grills far from the eco-tents.

-The only other alternative for dining is a camp store and food truck a mile away, which closes at 5 p.m.
+The alternative for dining is the lodge restaurant and a camp store (that closes at 5 p.m.)
 Cooking or keeping food in the tents is forbidden.